 Reused Swing Top Bottles For Kombucha

-Grolsch bottles
+Grolsch beer bottles

 I think my biggest concern was that I didn’t want people to see my kids drinking it and think it was beer.
 We usually strain our kombucha into a glass anyway, so that didn’t really stay a super valid concern for me.